-The RBRO for this IM Project and subsequent soil and sediment remediation projects at Elliott Ditch is 1.0 milligram per kilogram (mg/Kg).
+The RBRO for this IM Project and subsequent soil and sediment remediation projects at Elliott Ditch is 1.0 mg/Kg.
 This RBRO has been selected based on conversations with the USEPA and the IDEM, including its respective risk assessors, and the use of this objective on other, like projects in the region.
 The use of this more restrictive RBRO will eliminate the need for further risk assessments in association with remedial efforts and not subject the remediated areas to future activity or use restrictions.